spyroot/idrac_ctl/README.md

 python idrac_ctl.py --help
 ```

-Now I'm still trying to optimize the root menu for easy consumption.
-For now, all subcommands are in root,
+Please note i'm still trying to optimize the root menu for easy consumption.
-hence format idrac_ctl command optional_args
+For now, all subcommands are in root, hence format idrac_ctl command optional args

 List of subcommands.